-Applications for the 2015-2017 Empire State Fellows Class are now closed.
+Applications for the 2016-2018 Empire State Fellows Class open January 11, 2016.
 Applications will be evaluated on a rolling basis, and we recommend submitting applications as soon as possible.
-Interviews will be conducted in May and June 2015.
+Interviews will be conducted in May and June 2016.
 Candidates offered positions as Empire State Fellows will receive offer letters in July, which will be contingent on the applicant completing a full background check.

 Applicants will have one week to confirm their participation in the program and to complete the paperwork required for the background check.
 Background checks should be completed by August 2016.